-.For those who want to become proficient in communica- Elective co urses tion system principles and applications, this certificate (Two from t (Two from the following) program contains two fundamental courses and a large ECE 403 Communication Systems number of elective courses for emphasis in data compres- ECE 404 Digital Data Communications OR sion, computer networks, and analog/digital ECE 406 Digital Data Communications with Laboratory communications.
-No more than one course may ECE $514$ Digital Communication Principles be a 400-level course.
-ECE 515 Modern Digital Communications ECE 519 Coding for Reliable Communications Required courses ECE 541 Performance Evaluation of Computer Networks ECE 511 Analysis of Random Signals ECE 542 Design and Optimization of Computer ECE 513 Communication Engineering Fundamentals Networks ECE 543 Computer Network Security ECE 544 Wireless and Mobile Networks
+For those who want to become proficient in communication system principles and applications, this certificate program contains two fundamental courses and a large number of elective courses for emphasis in data compression, computer networks, and analog/digital communications.
+No more than one course may be a 400-level course.

+ECE 511 Analysis of Random Signals

+ECE 513 Communication Engineering Fundamentals